FuelLabs/fuels-ts/apps/docs/src/guide/provider/provider-options.md

 This error indicates that the UTXO(s) used by the second transaction no longer exist, as the first transaction already spent them.

 To prevent this issue, the SDK sets a default cache for UTXO(s) to 20 seconds.
 This default caching mechanism ensures that UTXO(s) used in a submitted transaction are not reused in subsequent transactions within the specified time.
-You can control the duration of this cache using the `cacheUtxo` flag.
-If you would like to disable caching, you can pass a value of `-1` to the `cacheUtxo` parameter.
+You can control the duration of this cache using the `resourceCacheTTL` flag.
+If you would like to disable caching, you can pass a value of `-1` to the `resourceCacheTTL` parameter.

 <<< @/../../docs-snippets/src/guide/provider/provider.test.ts#options-cache-utxo{ts:line-numbers}